pyranges/pyranges/docs/developer_guide.rst

 ~~~~~~~~~~~~~

-1. set up your developer environment
+1. Set up your developer environment
 ------------------------------------

 We recommend creating an environment dedicated to the development of pyranges: